SpartanJ/eepp/README.md

 ### Cross platform functionality

-* Official support for Linux, Windows, macOS and Android.
+* Official support for Linux, Windows, macOS, Android and iOS.

-* Exports to HTML5 using emscripten with some limitations.
+* Exports to HTML5 using emscripten with some minor limitations.

-* iOS current support is limited but should work without issues.

 * Also works on BSD and Haiku.